 O/M activities that could potentially impact traffic are usually associated with treatment facilities that require delivery and disposal of material used or generated from many of the treatments identified in Chapter 6. (e.g., chemicals, biosolids, etc.).
 The analyses included in the five environmental documents reviewed by the State Water Board for O/M activity impacts on traffic all determined that potential impacts would be less than significant.
 No mitigation was required for any of the projects.

-Operation and maintenance of a toxicity control is not expected to create a change to existing transportation and traffic, and therefore associated impacts are less than significant (items a-f).
+Operation and maintenance of a toxicity control is not expected to create a change to existing transportation and traffic, and therefore associated impacts are less than significant (items a-g).
 No mitigation is required.

 Summary